 2014 Cape Girardeau Outdoor Sculpture Exhibit

-Download the Official Brochure, including information about the exhibit, about the artists, and a map of sculpture locations.
+Download the Official Brochure, including information about the exhibit, about the artists, and a map of sculpture locations: Click Here

-please click the artist name for more information about the artist and sculpture
+Listed below are the artists represented in the 2014 Cape Girardeau Outdoor Sculpture Exhibit on Broadway.
+Please click the artist name for more information about the artist and sculpture.

 Andy Arvanetes – "Home Spun" - C